 Fees and expenses can have a significant impact on a college-savings fund.
 If the annual return of the underlying investments in Plan A is 7 percent, and the plan manager charges a fee of 20 basis points, or 0.2 percent, an investment of $5,000 today will grow to be worth $16,340 in 18 years.
 If Plan B uses the same underlying investments, but charges a management fee of 40 basis points, that same $5,000 investment will grow to $15,798, or $542 (3.4 percent) less than Plan A. The difference can be even larger if Plan A uses less-expensive underlying investments (e.g., index funds) than Plan B.

 However, fees should not be the only factor in selecting a 529 plan.
 The more important figure is the NET performance of your 529 account after all costs.
+Plan and individual investment selection will have the greatest impact on 529 participant returns.
 State tax and other benefits are also important factors.